Skip to main content

 Working Qualities

-Beech varies somewhat in its ease of working and machining according to growth characteristics and dried condition.
-Thus fairly tough material or badly dried stock may tend to bind on the saw, or burn when cross-cut, or, if distorted due to drying provide difficulties in planning.
-On the whole, however, it works fairly readily and takes stains and polish satisfactorily.
+Beech varies somewhat in its ease of working and machining, according to its growth characteristics and dried conditions.
+Thus, fairly tough material or badly dried stock may tend to bind on the saw, or burn when cross-cut, or, if distorted due to drying, provide difficulties in planning.
+On the whole, however, it works fairly readily and takes stains and polishes satisfactorily.
 It produces excellent veneer.

 Uses

-The uses for beech are innumerable, from furniture, both solid and laminated from veneer, to domestic wood ware, shoe heels, toys, bobbins; tool handles interior joinery, interior construction, and plywood, flooring, turnery.
+The uses for beech are innumerable, from furniture, both solid and laminated from veneer, to domestic wood ware, shoe heels, toys, bobbins, tool handles, interior joinery, interior construction, and plywood, flooring and turnery.